resiprocate/resiprocate/repro/plugins/pyroute/README.txt

   in the example script.
 It must return a list of zero or more SIP URIs, these will be used to deliver the SIP request.

+- the provide_route method can also generate an error response back to the client.
+In this case, it should either return a numeric error code or a tuple containing an error code and a response string.
+  If no response string is provided, the default response string corresponding to the SIP error code will be selected by the stack.
+  For example, any of the following methods can be used to signal an error response:

+      return (500)
+      return (500,)
+      return (500, 'Script not happy')

 - the script will only be read at startup.
 If you change the script, you must restart the repro proxy.
 A runtime reload facility may be added in future.